 We’ve got extra evening journeys running on Sunday evening as well as the usual evening service on Thursday, Friday and Saturday nights.
 Buses will leave Langley Park from 7.05pm and run hourly until 10.05pm, with buses leaving Durham Bus Station at 7.35pm and running hourly until 10.35pm.

-The south end of North Road, Millburngate and Claypath all being closed from 2pm each day.
+The south end of North Road, Millburngate and Claypath will be closed each day.